ResearchComputing/CURC_Metrics_Tutorial/README.md

 	* Your time spent in the queue (jobs gain priority the longer they wait)
 	* The partition and qos you choose (this is a minor consideration on CURC systems)
 * Your "Fair Share" priority has a half life of 14 days (i.e., it recovers fully in ~1 month with zero usage)
+* _Note: Fair share priority does not apply to Blanca_

 ---